70 Awesome Ways to Motivate Employees

 9. Support their new ideas

 You’re not the only one with ideas.
 Encourage, support, and sometimes even implement the new ideas they have.
-Whether it has to do with a new window display or trying a new technology for employee scheduling, both the employee and the business can get a lot from simply beta testing a new idea.
+Whether it has to do with a new window display or trying a new employee scheduling software, both the employee and the business can get a lot from simply beta testing a new idea.

 10. Insist on work-life balance

 Insist on work-life balance: it’s important.
 Insist they take breaks.
-Refuse to allow them to login on their home computer after hours.
+Refuse to allow them to log in on their home computer after hours.
 Whatever it takes.
-Implementing a digital employee time clock will can help make this an easier transition.
+Implementing a digital employee time clock can help make this an easier transition.

 11. Let them see the end game